Procedure Guide ·MRI ·2026

 What Is It

-MRI (magnetic resonance imaging) uses powerful magnets and radio waves to create detailed cross-sectional images of soft tissues.
-Unlike X-rays (which show bones best), MRI excels at imaging the brain, spinal cord, nerves, muscles, ligaments, and internal organs.
-It's the definitive diagnostic tool for neurological conditions and many orthopedic problems.
+MRI (magnetic resonance imaging) uses magnets and radio waves to create detailed cross-sectional images of soft tissues.
+Unlike X-rays, MRI excels at imaging the brain, spinal cord, nerves, muscles, ligaments, and organs.
 The gold standard for brain and spine imaging

 The Process

-Dogs must be completely still during an MRI — which takes 45-90 minutes — so general anesthesia is required.
-Your dog is placed inside the MRI machine (a large tube), and the scanner acquires images in multiple planes.
-A contrast agent may be injected to highlight certain tissues.
-The images are interpreted by a veterinary radiologist, often the same day.
+Dogs must be perfectly still for 45-90 minutes, so general anesthesia is required.
+The scanner acquires images in multiple planes.
+Contrast agent may be injected to highlight tissues.
+Results typically arrive same day.
 General anesthesia is always required

 Cost Breakdown - $1,500-$3,000